Rastallworth1/Active-Directory-Creating-Users/README.md

 <br />
 This will open a new window that lets you fill in a number of fields related to the new user.
-There are numerous fields available, but only a couple are mandatory, which are marked with a read star.
+There are numerous fields available, but only a few are mandatory, which are marked with a read asterisk.
 You can leave the rest empty.
 The user that we are creating is called Reggie, with their username being also Reggie.<br/>
 <img src="https://github.com/Rastallworth1/Active-Directory-Creating-Users/blob/main/slide%204.png"/>
 <br />
 <br />Once you've entered the necessary information, click the OK button to create the user (Reggie).